Collaborative Semantic Alignment in Recommendation Systems: Experiments

 \subsection{Dataset}

 To rigorously evaluate the performance of our proposed methodology, we conduct experiments in both warm and cold settings.
 Key statistics of the preprocessed datasets are summarized in Table~\ref{tab:dataset}.
-Specifically, we utilize three publicly available real-world datasets from the Amazon Review Dataset\footnote{https://jmcauley.ucsd.edu/data/amazon/}: Electronics, Office Products, and Grocery and Gourmet Food.
+Specifically, we use four publicly available real-world datasets from the Amazon Review Dataset\footnote{https://jmcauley.ucsd.edu/data/amazon/}: Electronics, Office Products, and Grocery and Gourmet Food and Yelp Dataset\footnote{https://www.yelp.com/dataset}.
 These datasets have been widely employed in prior recommendation system studies~\cite{UnisRec, VQ_Rec, cw:pre-training-graph-neural-network}.
 To ensure the validity of both warm and cold settings, we apply meticulous preprocessing to these datasets.
 Initially, in alignment with previous work~\cite{UnisRec}, we employ a 5-core filtering strategy, eliminating users and items with insufficient interactions.
 Subsequently, we randomly select 5\% of items to serve as the cold-start items, excising all corresponding interactions from the preprocessed dataset to create a cold-start item dataset.
 This ensures that cold-start items are only encountered during the testing phase.
 The remaining dataset is partitioned into training, validation, and testing subsets using an 80\%-10\%-10\% split.
-For the contextual features of items, we aggregate information from fields such as \textit{title}, \textit{categories}, and \textit{brand} in the Amazon dataset, truncating any item text exceeding 512 tokens.
+For the semantic features of items, we aggregate information from fields such as \textit{title}, \textit{categories}, and \textit{brand} in the Amazon dataset, truncating any item text exceeding 512 tokens.
+To prepare the Yelp dataset for analysis, we started by removing any items that did not have textual information.
+We then focused on interactions with ratings of 3 or higher.
+From the filtered set, we designated 5\% of the items as 'cold items' to create a specialized dataset for evaluating cold-start performance.
+We further narrowed down the dataset to include only those items and users involved in at least 15 interactions each, ensuring a more focused and relevant dataset for analysis.
+The remaining data was then split randomly: 80\% was used for training the model, and the remaining 20\% was equally divided between validation and testing purposes.
+The Yelp dataset, with its combination of business IDs (representing items) and rich textual descriptions (such as categories), provides an excellent opportunity to evaluate our model across a wide range of scenarios.